zhaolebor/zhaolebor.github.io/content/project/MEAM520/index.md

 The detection was implemented by the teaching team using OpenCV and AprilTags.
 The algorithms were implemented in ROS and Python.
 Simulations were done in the Gazebo environment.

 We won 3rd place in the MEAM 5200 Fall Pick and Place Challenge.
-[Full Competition](https://www.youtube.com/watch?v=oD3afyBBPv8)
+[Full Competition Video](https://www.youtube.com/watch?v=oD3afyBBPv8)